md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Development of inclusive digital transformation strategies.
 * Promotion of interdisciplinary AI research and innovation.

+These lessons are particularly relevant for long-term workforce development and future AI competitiveness [63, 64, 73, 76, 77].

-### 3.6 United Arab Emirates (UAE): Government Innovation and AI Leadership
+## 3.6 United Arab Emirates (UAE): Government Innovation and AI Leadership

 The United Arab Emirates has positioned itself as a regional leader in Artificial Intelligence and digital government.
-The country was among the first to appoint a Minister of State for Artificial Intelligence and has developed national strategies focused on AI adoption across government services and economic sectors.
+The country was among the first to appoint a Minister of State for Artificial Intelligence and has developed national strategies focused on AI adoption across government services and economic sectors [65–67].

-The UAE has established innovation-focused institutions and implemented digital government initiatives designed to improve efficiency, service delivery, and citizen experience.
+The UAE has established innovation-focused institutions and implemented digital government initiatives designed to improve efficiency, service delivery, and citizen experience [65–67].

 Key features include: